luquinhasum/devops-aula02/games.md

-God of War
+God of War,
-call of duty
+call of duty,
-Fifa
+Fifa,